-This firmware release adds five new features:
+This firmware release adds four new features:

 - The capability to assign the mobile station to a reverse supplemental channel.
 This feature, along with generation of the forward supplemental channel, provides further TDSO (test data service option) support. - On the supplemental channel another choice of data, PRBS (pseudo random bit sequence), has been added.
 PRBS data, when selected, will be transmitted on both the forward and reverse supplemental channels.
-When making code domain measurements with a supplemental channel service option PRBS data is required. - A graphic display of the rising and falling portions of the mobile station amplitude burst during gated on periods is also included in B.03. - Secondary 800 MHz Band (Band Class 10) support. - The ability to print test set screens over a LAN connection to a PC web browser and save directly as .GIF (see "Printing Screens").
+When making code domain measurements with a supplemental channel service option PRBS data is required. - A graphic display of the rising and falling portions of the mobile station amplitude burst during gated on periods is also included in B.03. - Secondary 800 MHz Band (Band Class 10) support.